the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 };
 ~~~~~~~

-With a closer look at the developer's tools, we can see the log for a first time when the components renders using this custom hook.
-It doesn't make sense to run the side-effect for the initial rendering of the component though, because there is nothing to store in the local storage except the initial value.
-It's a redundant function invocation, and should only run for every update (re-rendering) of the component.
+With a closer look at the developers' tools, we can see the log for a first time when the components renders using this custom hook.
+It doesn't make sense to run the side-effect for the initial rendering of the component because there is nothing to store in the local storage except the initial value.
+It's a redundant function invocation and should only run for every update (re-rendering) of the component.

 As mentioned, there is no React Hook that runs on every re-render, and there is no way to tell the `useEffect` hook in a React idiomatic way to call its function only on every re-render.
 However, by using React's useRef Hook which keeps its `ref.current` property intact over re-renders, we can keep a *made up state* (without re-rendering the component on state updates) with an instance variable of our component's lifecycle: